Skip to main content

 Fundamentals

-Understanding the architecture of the protections governing your is the first step toward transforming that vulnerability into empowered choice.
+Understanding the architecture of the protections governing your mental health data is the first step toward transforming that vulnerability into empowered choice.
 Your personal information, particularly data that speaks to your mental and emotional state, is an extension of your private, biological self.
 The frameworks designed to protect it are built upon distinct principles, each acting as a specialized guardian for different aspects of your health identity.

-HIPAA acts as the primary guardian of your medical records, setting the standard for how your can be used and disclosed by healthcare providers and health plans.
+HIPAA acts as the primary guardian of your medical records, setting the standard for how your health information can be used and disclosed by healthcare providers and health plans.
 The ADA functions as a guarantor of equal opportunity, ensuring that your health status, including any mental health conditions, cannot be used as a basis for discrimination in the workplace.

 The Structure of Wellness Programs